-The January Plan restores \$1 million to the Department's Fiscal 2010 Budget, as the agency will be unable to achieve the savings this year.
-According to the Department, it will try to meet the PEG by centralizing the commissary internally with the anticipation of achieving savings in Fiscal 2011.
+The January Plan restored \$1 million to the Department's Fiscal 2010 Budget, as the agency would be unable to achieve the savings this year.
+According to the Department, it will try to now meet the PEG by centralizing the commissary internally with the anticipation of achieving savings in Fiscal 2011.